 V. Professional Development Opportunities

 Professional development opportunities identified in the SIP as action steps to achieve the school's goals.

 G1.
-If Ortona Elementary implements standards-aligned instruction based on the instructional shifts, then student achievement will increase.
+If Ortona Elementary implements standards-aligned instruction with a deeper understanding of the progression of standards, then student achievement will increase.